AllOuttaWasabi/TryHackMe-Walkthroughs/Pyramid Of PAIN/README.md

 <li>Use the tools introduced in task 2 and provide the name of the malware associated with the IP address</li>

 > Look at the virustotal page you have pulled up from the previous question.
 You can see the name of the malware if you go to relations or community.

-It is __Emotet__.
-And it's back.
+>It's __Emotet__.
+__Emotet used Hyper Beam__

 <li>Using your OSINT skills, what is the name of the malicious document associated with the dropped binary?</li>